valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Sample document**
 If the bug occurs for a specific document (e.g. LaTeX), please paste it here.
-If your document is long and/or confidential, please create and attach a smaller example for which the bug still occurs so that we can reproduce it.
-Paste your document here (leaving the "details" tags and the backticks as they are to help keep the issue clear):
+If your document is very long or confidential, please create and attach a smaller example for which the bug still occurs so that we can reproduce it.

 <details>